selabs-ur1/VV-ESIR-TP2/README.md

 ## Deliverable and evaluation

 We will mark this lab.
-You need to fork this repository and to submit a pull request with the answers written in the dedicated sections (deadline April 3rd 2022, 23:59).
+You need to fork this repository and to submit a pull request with the answers written in the dedicated sections (deadline March 18th 2022, 23:59).